 Gum disease treatments are often followed by sensitivity.
-Your tooth is going to be sensitive for a few days post-surgery, hence you must take a little extra care.
-With proper care, you will not only ensure that it lasts long but it will also improve your oral health in the long run.
+Your tooth will be sensitive for a few days post-surgery; hence you must take a little extra care.
+With proper care, you will not only ensure that it lasts longer, but it will also improve your oral health in the long run.
 Here are a few tips that can help you through,

 There’s No Substitute to Brushing and Flossing

 Brushing and flossing are the two fundamental steps for taking care of your teeth.
 In this critical time, you need to make sure that you are maintaining a good oral routine.
-You must keep your treated area clean to avoid further infection.
+It would be best if you kept your treated area clean to avoid further infection.
 This can be achieved by brushing your teeth twice daily and flossing once every day.
-Brushing and flossing should not be avoided after a root canal treatment as it can lead to further dental issues.
-However, you surely need to be careful while brushing and flossing to avoid irritation to your tooth.
+Brushing and flossing should not be avoided after a root canal treatment, leading to further dental issues.
+However, it would help if you were careful while brushing and flossing to prevent your tooth’s irritation.

 Make sure that you do not put excess pressure on your tooth while brushing.
 You need to go slow and brush with fluoride toothpaste.
 When flossing, make sure you are going easy with the floss and do not pull it upward near the crown.

 Thorough cleaning of your teeth is crucial.
 Hence, pay a little extra attention to the gaps between your teeth where food gets lodged.
-Aside from that, you need to see your dentist at regular intervals to examine your oral health.
+Aside from that, it would help if you saw your dentist at regular intervals to examine your oral health.
 Make sure that you follow his instructions and visit your dentist routinely.

 Take Care of What You Eat

-As we said, your root canal tooth is going to be a little sensitive for a few days.
-Hence, you need to keep a watch on what you eat.
+As we said, your root canal tooth will be a little sensitive for a few days.
+Hence, it would help if you kept a watch on what you eat.
 You need to avoid such food that can lead to irritation.
-Certain food items including fries, chips, nuts, or harsh items can cause pressure on your tooth.
+Certain food items, including fries, chips, nuts, or harsh things, can cause pressure on your tooth.
 Avoid eating such food items that can put pressure on your tooth.
 Also, avoid sugary items for a while as it can lead to infection.

 Apart from this, avoid hard biting or chewing forcefully with the treated tooth for a few days.
 This will make sure that the tooth stays in place with good health.

-Your dentist will prescribe you with a local anesthetic prior to surgery.
+Your dentist will prescribe you a local anesthetic before surgery.
 This will cause numbness for a considerable time.
-You need to wait until the numbness wears off completely before eating anything.
-Eating in numbness can cause unnecessary chewing of tongue or cheek that will further aggravate your problem.
+It would help if you waited until the numbness wears off entirely before eating anything.
+Eating in numbness can cause unnecessary chewing of the tongue or cheek that will further aggravate your problem.
 Once the numbness is gone, you need to watch what you eat.

 Keep a Check on Your Medication

 Once the numbness subsides from the anesthetic, you may feel tenderness in the area for your healing period.
-Some people might even feel sore but it is not common.
+Some people might even feel sore, but it is not shared.

-It might feel a little uncomfortable but these symptoms are transient and it will restore with over the counter medication.
-Your dentist might also prescribe you with stronger medication to deal with pain.
-He will also prescribe you with antibiotics to curb the spreading of infection.
+It might feel a little uncomfortable, but these symptoms are transient, and it will restore with over the counter medication.
+Your dentist might also prescribe you more potent medication to deal with pain.
+He will also prescribe you antibiotics to curb the spreading of infection.
 Make sure that you follow your prescription and take medicines on time.
 If you still feel pain and notice infection, visit your dentist immediately.

 Visit Your Dentist